huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 ---
 title: Love
 created: 2024-11-18T09:16:50
-modified: 2025-08-21T16:50:35
+modified: 2025-08-29T08:30:45
 ---

 > _“Love is the absence of judgment.” — Dalai Lama_

-> _“Love does not cause suffering: what causes it is the sense of ownership, which is love's opposite_.” — Antoine de Saint-Exupéry
+> _“Love does not cause suffering: what causes it is the sense of ownership, which is love’s opposite_.” — Antoine de Saint-Exupéry

 > _“Love is the only way to grasp another human being in the innermost core of his personality.” — Viktor Frankl_